Classic Egg Salad is simple to make and exceptionally flavorful. Serve it as a sandwich, or simply enjoy in a bowl.

 A long time ago, when my website was still quite young, I created a write-up on how to hard boil eggs.
 Basically, the summary is this:

-Place eggs in a pot (affiliate link) filled with cold water, a splash of vinegar, and salt.
+Place eggs in a large pot filled with cold water, a splash of vinegar, and salt.
 Cover the pot, turn on the heat, and bring it to a boil.
 Once boiling, shut off the heat and let the eggs sit for 15 minutes, then remove the eggs from the water and place in ice water to cool.
 You will have perfect hard boiled eggs.

 How to Make Egg Salad